jasonjiangstuy/OrderedArrayList/README.md

-    how do we sortin ther first place we get an array that represents the indexs, and then a new array that is sorted based on value loop through new array, bringing those indexs to the front.
+    how do we sortin ther first place we get an array that represents the indexs, and then a new array that is sorted based on value loop through new array, bringing those indexs to the front. sorting - private method -> run it after adding a element
+    // ill be trying to implement quick sort but we made sure everyone in my group has some sorting algoritim to do, talking about insertion sort